Dysarthria

 2. Spastic Dysarthria

-Spastic dysarthria results from bilateral upper motor neuron lesions, commonly after strokes affecting both hemispheres or traumatic brain injury.
+Spastic dysarthria results from upper motor neuron lesions, commonly after strokes affecting both hemispheres or traumatic brain injury.
 It features increased muscle tone (spasticity), slow speech rate, and strained-strangled voice quality.
 Prosody is affected, producing monotone pitch and reduced loudness variation.
 Articulation can be distorted due to slow, effortful movements.

 3. Ataxic Dysarthria